Służewiec: Characteristics

 The Memorial to the Builders of Industrial Służewiec, dating to the 1950s.

 Służewiec is a mixed high-rise area is residential and office buildings.
 It includes several housing estates of apartment buildings, with an estimated population of around 31,000 inhabitants in 2025.
 The area features a large number of office complexes, forming a financial district together with the nearby neighbourhood of Ksawerów, many including headquarters of numerous domestic companies, and branches of many multinational corporations.
 It is colloquially referred to as Mordor, and Mordor at Domaniewska, reference to Mordor, a fictional location, and personification of evil, from the 1954 fantasy novel The Lord of the Rings written by J. R. R. Tolkien.
 It was originally coined as a critique of the terrible road traffic conditions in the area in the 2010s.
 Two small streets in the neighbourhood are also named after Tolkien and Gandalf, one of the main characters from the book.
 While the number of rented office spaces in the area had been in decline since 2020, it used to be the largest financial district in Poland from its emergence in the 1990s to 2019, at its peak, including 83 office buildings.

 Służewiec includes the Warszawa Służewiec railway station at Logarytmiczna Street, forming part of the railway line no. 8 between stations Warsaw West and Kraków Main stations, operated by the Polish State Railways.
 In 2021, it served 657,000 passengers.
-The area is also connected to the tramway network, with tracks built alongside Wołoska and Marynarska Streets, and ending with a turning loop near Suwak Street, and features the Mokotów tram depot and Woronicza bus depot at Woronicza Street.
-The prior houses the Tram Tradition Chamber, the museum of the history of trams in Warsaw.
+The area is also connected to the tramway network, with tracks built alongside Wołoska and Marynarska Streets, and ending with a turning loop near Suwak Street, and features the Mokotów tram depot and Woronicza bus depot, both located at Woronicza Street.
+The former houses the Tram Tradition Chamber, the museum of the history of trams in Warsaw.

 The neighbourhood also includes the Suwak Linear Park, stretching behind the buildings of Suwak Street, from Sasanki to Woronicza Streets, with an area of 2 ha.
 Additionally, the Monument to the Builders of Industrial Służewiec is displayed nearby at Suwak Street.
-It is a socialist realism sculpture depicting a bricklayer, dedicated to those who worked on the construction of the industrial district Służewiec in the 1950s.
+It is a socialist realism sculpture depicting a bricklayer, dedicated to those who worked on the construction of the industrial district of Służewiec in the 1950s.

 Służewiec features several headquarters of government agencies, including the Institute of National Remembrance, the National Appeals Chamber, the National Fund for Environmental Protection and Water Management, and the National Public Prosecutor's Office.
 It also includes the Institute of Ceramics and Building Materials of the Łukasiewicz Research Network, a national research institute of processing of nonmetal resources, including the manufacture of ceramics and building materials, mineral binding agents, and concrete.